balena-io/docs/pages/installing/gettingStarted-Humming.md

 Once the download is finished you should have a `.img` file with a name like `resin-myFleet-0.1.0-0.0.14.img` where myFleet is the name you gave your application on the dashboard.

-Now we have to burn the downloaded image on to the SD card.
-There are a couple of ways to do this, depending on your operating system.
-We have listed a few below.

 ## Burning the OS image onto the SD

 Now we have to flash the downloaded `.img` file onto our SD card.
 We recommend using [Etcher][etcher-link], a simple, cross platform SD card writer and validator.
 Head over to [etcher.io][etcher-link] and get install it, it only takes a few seconds :)